Prospect, Explore, Extract: AMC's 3-stage approach to asteroid mining.

 Two spacecraft will share the same launch towards the cluster of asteroids identified by APS-1 as most likely to contain viable candidates for surface exploration.
 Upon approach, they will separate into scanner and lander modules:

 Our second space telescope, APS-2, will perform a close flyby of the asteroids in the cluster, acquiring more detailed information about their composition, shape, size, spin, topography and texture, in order to decide which one AEP-1 should land on and to select a landing site.

 AEP-1 will rendezvous with, orbit and land on the likely best mining candidate as identified by APS-2.
 A Space Capable Asteroid Robotic Explorer will deploy to explore the surface, take core samples, test extraction technology and select a mining site for AMP-1.

 All the technology AMC is developing has the ultimate intention of facilitating mankind’s first commercial asteroid mining mission.

 Asteroid Mining Probe I (AMP-1)

-AMP-1 will land at the site selected by AEP-1, set up its mining equipment and attempt to extract 20 tonnes of Platinum Group and Rare-Earth Metals.
-The processed precious metals, totalling up to 10% of the current global annual supply, will be sent down to Earth in the reusable mining shuttle.
+AMP-1 will land at the site selected by AEP-1, set up its mining equipment and attempt to extract 20 tonnes of Platinum Group Metals.
+Accounting for up to 10% of the global annual supply, they will be sent down to Earth in the reusable mining shuttle.
 The mine will continue operating until depletion, with subsequent shuttles bringing tools for in-situ resource utilisation, thus using the asteroids as the building blocks for an extraterrestrial economy.